Jewels of Mary, Queen of Scots: Marten furs and zibellini

 If Mary had died in childbirth, one Scottish lady in waiting, Annabell Murray, Countess of Mar, and her daughter Mary Erskine would have received jewels including a belt of amethysts and pearls, a belt of chrysoliths with its pendant chain, bracelets with diamonds, rubies and pearls, pearl earrings, a zibellino with a gold marten's head, and yet another belt with a miniature portrait of Henri II of France.

 An Edinburgh goldsmith, John Mosman, had made a gold marten's head for her mother, Mary of Guise, in 1539.
-Mary had several, some described in French as "hermines" or as a "teste de marte" with matching gold feet to clip to the fur.
+Mary had several, some described in French as "hermines" or as a "teste de marte" with matching gold feet to clip to the fur, two heads were made of rock crystal.
 Mary gave her mother's fur with a gold head and feet to Mademoiselle Rallay to mend, described as an item to wear around her neck, in December 1561.
 In 1568, Mary left her sable and marten furs, and presumably the jewelled heads and feet, in Scotland with Mary Livingston and her husband John Sempill.

 In June 1580, Mary wrote from Sheffield Castle to the Archbishop of Glasgow in Paris, asking him to send a "double marten" with gold head and feet, set with precious stones, to the value of 400 or 500 Écu.
-She wanted to wear it at the christening of Mary Talbot a daughter of the Countess of Shrewsbury.
+She wanted to bestow it as a gift at the christening of Mary Talbot a daughter of the Countess of Shrewsbury.
+If one could not be bought, Mary suggested an alternative gift of a jewelled night cap and collar.

 The accessory seems to have had allusions to pregnancy and fertility.
 The Countess of Pembroke owned a diamond-studded sable head with a set of gold claws in 1562.
 An engraving for the use of jewellery makers was published by Erasmus Hornick in 1562, which depicts a muzzled animal head with similarities to a zibellino belonging to Anna of Austria drawn by Hans Muelich in 1552, and another held by Frances Sidney, Countess of Sussex, in one of her portraits at Sidney Sussex College, Cambridge.

 Anne of Denmark may have inherited one of these, described in her inventory of 1606 as, "a sable head of gold with a collar or muzzle attached, garnished with diamonds, rubies, emeralds, and sapphires, with 4 feet".
 The Earl of Leicester gave Queen Elizabeth a similar gold sable head and feet in 1585.
 An example with a ruby tongue and feet set with turquoises was listed in the 1547 inventory of Henry VIII, and was given to Lady Jane Grey, and was among Elizabeth's remaining jewels in January 1604 valued at £19.
 A gold head, with a marten skin, was imported with other jewels to London by an Italian merchant and milliner, Christopher Carcano, in 1544.